apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Describes the format of the configuration file.
-The controller will:
+<p>Describes the format of the config file.
+The controller works as follows:
-1. Parse the configuration file
+1. Parse the config file
-2. Analyze the modified parameters
+2. Get the modified parameters
-3. Apply corresponding policies.</p>
+3. Trigger the corresponding action</p>
 </td>
 </tr>
 </table>